danielbodnar/awesome-stars/README.md

 ## android

+- [dothq/browser](https://github.com/dothq/browser) - The browser that fights for your privacy.
 - [pwa-builder/PWABuilder](https://github.com/pwa-builder/PWABuilder) - The simplest way to create progressive web apps across platforms and devices.
 Start here.
 This repo is home to several projects in the PWABuilder family of tools.
 - [amrsa1/playwright-android](https://github.com/amrsa1/playwright-android) - Playwright automation framework boilerplate for web app mobile automation test  🎭
 - [latestissue/AltaeraAI](https://github.com/latestissue/AltaeraAI) - A set of bash scripts to automate deployment of GGML/GGUF models [default: RWKV] with the use of KoboldCpp on Android - Termux